How to Create a Group Email in Gmail (Step-by-Step Guide)

 Using Google Contacts to create Gmail groups is the ideal solution for personal or small business use where you frequently email the same people.

-Method#2: With Google Groups
+Method 2: With Google Groups

-If you’re looking for a powerful platform to host group discussions and manage members, Groups is your best option.
 In this section, we’ll show you how to create an email group with Google Groups and invite some members to join.

 Step 1: Open Google Groups